 From November 9th to 13th, the Femmes en Montagne film festival will welcome the public for 5 days of film screenings in Annecy and Talloires.

-28 films selected from the 80 that applied will be shown during seven screenings in Annecy and Talloires for the Women in the Mountains Festival 2022.
-A busy program that will highlight independent films and shorts that trace the adventures and journey of inspiring women in the mountains.
-New for this fourth edition, a base camp is set up in the heart of Annecy with video workshops and meetings.
+28 films selected from the 80 applicants will be shown over seven screenings in Annecy and Talloires for the Festival Femmes en Montagne 2022.
+A packed program featuring independent films and shorts retracing the adventures and journeys of inspiring women in the mountains.
+New for this fourth edition, a base camp has been set up in the heart of Annecy, with video workshops and meetings.

 You can still register on the festival website at this address to attend one of the screenings on the program (5 euros per screening, 50 euros for the 7 screenings pass, 25 euros for the digital pass).
 Among the screenings of this 2022 edition, we will note in particular :